 Setting Forth Hearing (the "366 Order").
-BellSouth reserves all rights, and nothing contained
+BellSouth reserves all rights, and nothing contained herein shall be deemed a waiver of, any of BellSouth's rights with respect to BellSouth's motion seeking dismissal or abstention.

 A. EXPIDITED DISPUTE RESOLUTION

 1. The 2002 Agreement provides the following for billing dispute resolution: